Crohn's disease causes inflammation of the digestive tract, which results in symptoms like severe diarrhea, stomach pain, and weight loss

 Colonoscopy - To examine the large intestine.

-CT or MRI scan.
+CT (computed tomography) or MRI (magnetic resonance imaging) scan.

 Biopsy - The doctor might take a tissue sample during endoscopy or colonoscopy.